tom-draper/blackjack/README.md

 # Blackjack
-A simple GUI Blackjack game.
+A simple GUI Blackjack game made using the pygame module.